-- It is important to have a back-up plan to appropriately store vaccine if vaccine storage equipment malfunctions or there is a power outage. - Make formal arrangements (memorandum of understanding) with a back-up facility. - Train a designated person and backup person at the facility to accept vaccine if it must be moved. - Before moving vaccine, call the location to ensure the facility is available to store the vaccine (e.g., not damaged due to storms). - o If the back-up facility is not available, contact the other facilities on the back-up facility list.
+- The VFC program required health care providers to have a back-up plan to appropriately store vaccine if vaccine storage equipment malfunctions or there is a power outage. - o Make formal arrangements (memorandum of understanding) with a back-up facility.

+- Train a designated person and backup person at the facility to accept vaccine if it must be moved. - Before moving vaccine, call the location to ensure the facility is available to store the vaccine (e.g., not damaged due to storms). - If the back-up facility is not available, contact the other facilities on the back-up facility list.